stellarsquall/chef-fundamentals-lab_day2/03_ohai/README.md

    * Check out a list of the [default plugins](https://docs.chef.io/ohai.html#default-plugins)

 3. In addition to the built-in plugins, community plugins can be installed, or you can write your own
-   * The [Community Plugins](https://docs.chef.io/plugin_community.html#ohai) page shows special plugins for certain hardware, platforms, and organization of output.
+   * The [Community Plugins](https://docs.chef.io/plugin_community.html#ohai) page displays special plugins for certain hardware, platforms, and organization of output.
    * You can also write your own [Custom Ohai Plugin](https://docs.chef.io/ohai_custom.html).
 There is a special DSL for this, just like when writing recipes.
 These can be difficult for anyone new to Ruby, so check out the community plugins before you dive into writing your own.

 4. The chef-client uses Ohai to build the Node Object
-   * Although ohai is included with the ChefDK, you don't need to run it manually.
+   * Although Ohai is included with the ChefDK, you don't need to run it manually.
 The chef-client does this for you at the beginning of each run.
-   * The chef-client uses this information to build the base of the [Node Object](https://docs.chef.io/nodes.html#node-objects)
+   * The chef-client uses this information to build the base of the [Node Object](https://docs.chef.io/nodes.html#node-objects).
    * This object is globally-accessible to the run, meaning that it can be accessed by your recipes and resources.
 The key-value pairs we saw before are called **Node Attributes**, and are one of the most important concepts to master.

 ## Utilizing the Node Object

 5. Node Attributes as tunables
    * An **attribute** is simply a piece of information about your node.
 This information can be accessed by a recipe or resource during the course of the chef-client run.
-At the end of the run, the information is persisted to a Chef Server, or when in local-mode to the ~/nodes/ directory.
+At the end of the run, the information is persisted to a Chef Server or when in local-mode to the ~/nodes/ directory.
-     * Check it out now - you should see a file in c:\users\administrator\nodes named after the internal hostname.
+     * Check it out now - you should see a file in c:\users\administrator\nodes named after the internal hostname (you will need to use sudo privilages to do so).
 This contains the node object from the previous run!
    * The [About Attributes](https://docs.chef.io/attributes.html) documentation states that attributes are used to determine:
      * The current state of the node
      * What the state of the node was at the end of the previous chef-client run